Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Experiments

-The evaluation metrics are three F1 scores, hamming accuracy and precision@1.
-The evaluation process, model selection and preprocessing strictly follow previous works \cite{tu2018learning,lanchantin2019neural,bai2020disentangled}.
-Most numbers are also directly quoted from their papers for comparison.
-Our method is compared against MPVAE \cite{bai2020disentangled}, LaMP \cite{lanchantin2019neural}, C2AE \cite{yeh2017learning}, SLEEC \cite{bhatia2015sparse}, HARAM \cite{benites2015haram}, MLKNN \cite{zhang2007ml}, and BR \cite{zhang2018binary}.
+ASL introduces asymmetric loss, a variant of BCE and focal loss for MLC, and requires tuning of focusing parameters.
+RBCC is based on a Bayesian network, which requires structure learning to derive a directed acyclic graph (DAG) first.
 MPVAE is a novel method which learns and aligns the probabilistic feature and label subspaces.
-Label correlations are captured by a Multivariate Probit module.
-LaMP adopts attention-based neural message passing to handle label correlations, which is a neural extension to previous CRF-based methods.
-C2AE is one of the first papers which use neural networks to learn and align latent spaces.
-C2AE imposes a CCA constraint on latent space.
-SLEEC explores the low-rank assumption in MLC.
-Low-rank assumption also builds the foundation for other deep methods.
-HARAM is one of the first methods which introduced neural nets to MLC.
-Lastly, MLKNN is a classic MLC method using K-nearest neighbors (KNN).
+Label correlations are captured by a multivariate probit module.
+LaMP adopts attention-based neural message passing to handle the label correlations, which is a neural extension of previous CRF-based methods.
+C2AE was one of the first papers to use NNs to learn and align latent spaces.
+C2AE imposes a canonical correlation analysis (CCA) constraint on the latent space.
+SLEEC explores the low-rank assumption in MLC, to reduce the effective number of labels.
+Other deep methods make similar low-rank assumptions.
+HARAM was one of the first methods to introduced NNs to MLC.
+MLKNN is a classic MLC method using k-nearest neighbors (KNN).
+It finds nearest examples to a test sample and adopts Bayesian inference to select assigned labels.
+Lastly, binary relevance (BR) is one of the most intuitive solutions for MLC, which decomposes the multi-label scenario into independent binary prediction tasks.